pkgw/neurosynchro/doc/make-training-set.rst

    how many milliseconds it took for *Rimphony* to calculate the sample.
    This is useful for identifying regions of parameter space where the code runs into numerical problems.

+So, in the example above, there are four input parameters.
+The detailed calculation shows that when the harmonic number *s* ≃ 195, observing angle *theta* ≃ 0.9 radians, energy power-law index *p* ≃ 3.5, and pitch-angle distribution index *k* ≃ 1.4, the emission coefficient *j_I* ≃ 8 × 10 :superscript:`-35` erg s :superscript:`-1` cm :superscript:`-2` Hz :superscript:`-1` sr :superscript:`-1`.
+The *rimphony* calculation of that result took about 2.2 seconds.

 Something like 100,000 rows is enough to train some good neural networks.
 It doesn't matter how many different files those rows are split into.